Hilda Lewis: Biography

 She was born Hilda Winifred Maizels in Whitechapel, London in 1896.
-Her father, Joseph Maizels, was a Jewish jeweler and silversmith who had immigrated to England from Kalisz, Poland; he married her mother, Deborah Lipman, in London in 1893.
+Her father, Joseph Maizels, was a Jewish jeweller and silversmith who had immigrated to England from Kalisz, Poland; he married her mother, Deborah Lipman, in London in 1893.

 Lewis originally worked as a teacher, but started writing when she moved to Nottingham in the 1920s.

 Most of her works were historical novels, some of which, such as I Am Mary Tudor (1972), received critical attention.
 Her young adult historical novel The Gentle Falcon, was adapted for television.

 She also wrote a noted children's book, The Ship that Flew (1939) which concerns Norse mythology and time travel.

 The 1946 novel The Day is Ours about a young deaf girl was the basis of the film Mandy.
 The novel in turn was inspired by the work of her husband Professor M. Michael Lewis who was a specialist in the education of the deaf at the University of Nottingham.

-Most of Lewis' works are out of print; however, a number are available either in print or as e-books.
+Most of Lewis's works are out of print; however, a number are available either in print or as e-books.
 The Ship that Flew was republished in the Oxford Children's Modern Classics series in 1998.
-Four of her young adult novels, Harold Was My King, Here Comes Harry, The Ship That Flew and The Gentle Falcon are available as interactive ebooks in iTunes and Amazon from Beebliome Books.
+Four of her young adult novels, Harold Was My King, Here Comes Harry, The Ship That Flew and The Gentle Falcon are available as ebooks from Beebliome Books.
 Wife to Charles II and I, Jacqueline are available in The Book People's historical fiction paperback collection.
 The Witch and the Priest (1956), a horror novel about the seventeenth century Lincolnshire witch trials was republished in Dennis Wheatley's paperback Library of the Occult.
 A number of works are being made available by The History Press.
 In 2013, Valancourt Books reissued The Witch and the Priest with an introduction by Alison Weir.
 Bromley House Library published a reprint of Penny Lace in 2011.